Data Plane

 # Ingest COCO parquet into DuckLake warehouse table, then evolve the schema.

-# The underlying Parquet files in MinIO are never rewritten.
+# The underlying Parquet files in the lakehouse are never rewritten.

 try: